tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * Define model evaluation metrics and understand the pros and cons of each metric as applied to different classification problems.
 * Define class imbalance and understand why it presents a problem for classification models.
-* Demonstrate the ability to under- and over-sample data with imbalanced classes.
+* Demonstrate the ability to under- and oversample data with imbalanced classes.
 * Demonstrate the ability to plot a precision-recall curve and use it to compare different models.

 ### Instructor Notes

-* Today's class is relatively heavy on theory, and students must understand why they might sometimes need to implement the sampling strategies used in activities.
+* Today's class is somewhat heavy on theory.
+Students must also understand the occasional need to implement sampling strategies used in activities.
 It may be useful to check for understanding by posing questions about hypothetical use cases and data sets.

-* Be sure to spend some time on the implementations of SMOTE and cluster centroids undersampling, and encourage students to read the documentation for these modules so that they understand how it's working under the hood.
+* Be sure to spend some time on the implementations of SMOTE and cluster centroids undersampling, and encourage students to read the documentation for these modules so that they understand how it works under the hood.

-* It is important for this class to make use of the slides, since concepts like confusion matrices or the precision-recall curve may be easier for many students to understand visually.
+* Be sure to make good use of the slides, since concepts like confusion matrices or the precision-recall curve may be easier to understand visually.

 ### Sample Class Video (Highly Recommended)

 * To watch an example class lecture, go here: [11.3 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=51d87669-ec9e-4420-8606-aae300f75ceb) Note that this video may not reflect the most recent lesson plan.

 ### Class Slides and Time Tracker